KOSASIH/pi-nexus-autonomous-banking-network/blockchain_integration/pi_network/smartship/README.md

 ## License

-The Decentralized Logistic System is licensed under the MIT License.
+The Decentralized Logistic System is licensed under the MIT License PiOS.

 ## Authors